zcai2672/apigee-edgemicro-docker/README.md

 Please refer to this page to install docker in your machine https://www.docker.com/products/docker-toolbox
 2. Node.js 4.x or later, for more info visit https://github.com/nodejs/Release
-3. You will have basic understanding and experience with Docker
+3. Basic understanding and experience with Docker
-4. If you are going to run microgateway in a Kubernetes environment, you will need to have some experience with Kubernetes
+4. If you choose to in a Kubernetes environment, you will need to have some experience with Kubernetes

 ### Pre-requisites